impworks/bonsai/README.md

    If you're getting a "Syntax of the command is incorrect" error during this step, make sure you have a `JAVA_HOME` environment variable defined.
 5. Download [ffmpeg shared binaries](https://ffmpeg.zeranoe.com/builds/) for your system and extract the archive's contents into `External/ffmpeg` folder in the solution root (must contain both `ffmpeg` and `ffprobe` executables).
-6. Create a file called `appsettings.Development.json`, add the connection string(s) and auth credentials for providers that you want to use (at least one is required):
+6. Create a file called `appsettings.Development.json`, add the connection string:

     ```
     {